June 13, 2025

 Now, onto the parts that could use improvement.
 I’ve seen G2 reviewers mention that the user interface can be tricky to navigate, especially when trying to edit or update previously uploaded data like account descriptions.
 It’s not always as intuitive as users would like.

-While the platform performs well once it's up and running, setup can be time-consuming.
+Also, while the platform performs well once it's up and running, setup can be time-consuming, according to the G2 feedback I analyzed.
 Several users noted that configuring the tool to fit specific business needs took longer than expected.
 Report customization also comes up as a limitation.
 I’ve noticed feedback suggesting it feels too rigid for teams that need more tailored reporting options.

 Support is generally available, but I’ve seen reviews mentioning delays when dealing with more complex issues.
 Quick fixes are handled well, but some users say resolution times can stretch out when things get technical.